A collection of New Zealand's Great Walks

 One of New Zealand’s most dramatic day hikes showcases iconic views of New Zealand’s tallest Mountain (Mt Cook / Aoraki).
 A snapshot of the Southern Alps, the Hokkey Track reveals refreshing mountain streams and awe-inspiring glacial landscapes.

-Ask the Southern Crossings Travel Designers (email@example.com) to tailor a hiking tour to suit your interests, timings and fitness level.
+Ask the Southern Crossings Travel Designers (firstname.lastname@example.org) to incorporate one of New Zealand's Great Walks in your personalised luxury itinerary; and tailor a hiking tour to suit your interests, timings and fitness level.
 In addition to these popular Great Walks, Southern Crossings can take you off-the-beaten track to enjoy a collection of spectacular private guided walks that you won’t find on any maps or in any well-thumbed guidebooks.
 We take great pride in introducing visitors to hidden corners of the country, shared only with the local fauna and flora.

 Across the Tasman, hikers are equally-well rewarded with a collection of Australia's great walks and spectacular multi-day hikes.; including the New Spicers Rim Walk.